-1.600 American Institutions; (3 Class Hrs/Wk)
+1.600 American Institutions (3 Class Hrs/Wk)

-A study of the effect of American sacial, economic, and political institutions upon the individual as a citizen and as a worker in business and industry.
-The interrelationship of freedom and control is utilized as a common denominator in considering the fundamental principles and processes involved in the development of the basic institutions of our society.
-Topics considered are: culture, its functions and changes; social groups in "relation to problems of urban living, personality formation, the family, and social classes; the American economic system, its concepts and organizations, judicial, executive, and legislative divisions; and international relations.
+A study of the effect of American social, economic, and political institutions upon the individual as a citizen and as a worker in business and industry.
+The interrelationship of freedom and control is utilized as a common denominator in considering the fundamental prinicples and processes involved in the development of the basic institutions of our society.
+Topics considered are: culture, its functions and changes; social groups in relation to problems of urban living, personality formation, the family, and social classes; the American economic system, its concepts and organization; public opinion, the American political system, its constitutional foundations, judicial, executive, and legislative divisions; and international relations.